Information for Scholars and Families

 5. Specialized Courses & Programming

-Students will be invited to participate in special courses or programs at Rutgers University and other host institutions in New Jersey, such as:
+Scholars participate in special courses or programs at Rutgers University and other host institutions such as:

 - Research